nidhidew/DSA/1.1 language_basics/Language_Basic_notes.md

 # Why let and const were came in picture?
 1. **Issues with var**
 **a.
 Function Scope Instead of Block Scope**
-Variables declared with var are scoped to the nearest function or global scope, not the block in which they are defined.
+Variables declared with var are scoped to the global scope, not the block in which they are defined.
 Example:
 ```
 if (true) {